jamulussoftware/jamuluswebsite/_posts/2020-09-20-Linux-Install-Script.md

 If you plan to be installing Jamulus on many Linux machines, you may want to try this script.
 <!--more-->

+If you plan to be installing Jamulus on many Linux machines, you may want to try this script.

-The following example was tested on Linux Mint and combines all the needed steps in one script for Ubuntu/Linux Mint.
-To incorporate the different command for different Linux distributions, variables define the distribution and the release for which the installation should be performed.
-This example focuses on Ubuntu release 18.04.
-The suggested script name for the release is e.g. `install4ubuntu18_4.sh`.
-The script commands are generic so that the installation could also be modified so that they work on other Linux distributions.
+The following example was tested on Linux Mint and combines all the commands above into one script for Ubuntu/Linux Mint.
+To incorporate the different commands for different Linux distributions, variables define the distribution and the release for which the installation script should be performed.
+The following focuses on Ubuntu with release 18.04 as example.
+So the suggested script name for the release is e.g. `install4ubuntu18_4.sh`.
+The script commands are generic so that the installation could also be modified so that they work on other linux distributions.

 ### Installation dependent on Linux Distribution
-The following script calls different installation commands dependent on the Linux distribution.
+The following script call different installation commands dependent on the Linux distribution.
 The variable `DISTRO` defines which commands are executed.
-Set the variable dependent on your Linux distribution you are using e.g.
+Set the variable dependent on the Linux distribution you are using.
-* `DISTRO="Ubuntu` for Ubuntu or Linux Mint
+* `DISTRO="Ubuntu"` for a Ubuntu or Linux Mint
-* `DISTRO="Debian` for Debian or Raspbian Linux
+* `DISTRO="Debian"` for a Debian or Raspbian Linux
-* `DISTRO="Fedora` for Fedora
+* `DISTRO="Fedora"` for a Fedora Linux
-Furthermore if the installation is dependent on the release, the variable `LINVERSION` is introduced but currently not used.
-In Ubuntu the if statement is an example how version dependent installation calls can be performed:
+Furthermore if the installation is dependent of the release the variable `LINVERSION` is introduced but is currently not used.
+In the Ubuntu `if` statement there is an example how version dependent installation calls can be performed.
 ```bash
 if [ "$LINVERSION"  = "18.4" ]
 then
     echo "Perform Installation Specifics for $DISTRO Version $DISTRO"
 fi
 ```
-The variable `LINVERSION` is currently not used and just a demo how to use the version specific installation commands.
+The variable `LINVERSION` is currently not used in the following script but it is just a demo how to use the version specific installation commands.

 ### Adaptation of the Installation Script
 If you want to create an installation script for Debian just copy the script `install4ubuntu18_4.sh` to `install4debian10_6.sh` and modify the distro variables to